mborgerson/gdbstub/README.md

 License
 -------
-Licensed under GPL v2.
+This software is published under the terms of the MIT License.
 See `LICENSE.txt` for full license.

 Matt Borgerson, 2016-2019